microsoft/typechat.net/README.md

 * TypeChat.Dialog:
   * Healthdata

+Each example includes an **input.txt** with sample input.
+Pass the input file as an argument to run the example in **batch mode**.

-### Api Key
+## Api Key and Configuration
-To run the examples, you will need an **API key** for an Open AI service.
+To use TypeChat.net or run the examples, you will need an **API key** for an Open AI service.
 Azure Open AI and the Open AI service are both supported.

+### Configure Api Key for examples
-* Go to the ***examples*** folder in the solution
+* Go to the **[examples](./examples)** folder in the solution
-* Make a copy of the appSettings.json file.
-Name it **appSettings.Development.json**.
-Ensure it is in the same folder as the appSettings.json
+* Make a copy of the [appSettings.json](./examples/appSettings.json) file and name it **appSettings.Development.json**.
+Ensure it is in the same folder as appSettings.json
-  * appSettings.Development.json is a local development only override of the settings in appSettings.json
+* appSettings.Development.json is a local development only override of the settings in appSettings.json and is **never** checked in.
 * Add your Api Key to **appSettings.Development.json**.

 A typical appSettings.Development.json will look like this: